-This spatial sensitivity may affect robustness in real-world deployments, especially under long-term use or inconsistent device reattachment, underscoring the need for adaptive preprocessing, auto-calibration, or self-alignment mechanisms.
-Third, the model does not incorporate individual anatomical differences (e.g., neck size, posture habits, or tissue composition), which could affect impedance patterns.
-Integrating personalized calibration or subject-specific modeling may further enhance performance across diverse users.
-Furthermore, the limited sample size (N=7) presents a constraint, potentially affecting the robustness and statistical power of the findings.
+This highlights the need for adaptive preprocessing, auto-calibration, or self-alignment.
+Third, the model does not account for individual anatomical differences (e.g., neck size, posture, tissue composition), which may affect impedance patterns.
+Incorporating personalized calibration could improve generalization.
+Lastly, the small sample size (N=7) limits the robustness and statistical power of the results.

 These limitations suggest several directions for future research.
 Enhancing personalization and adaptability, optimizing the mechanical and material design of the wearable for long-term comfort, and extending the system to support complex or high-dynamic activities represent key opportunities.
 Additionally, incorporating true MoCap-based ground truth in future evaluations would provide a more rigorous assessment of model fidelity.